TehShrike/abstract-state-router/readme.md

 #### Errors/redirecting

-If you return a rejected promise with a truthy value the state change will be cancelled and the previous state will remain active.
+If you return a rejected promise the state change will be cancelled and the previous state will remain active.

 If you return a rejected promise with an object containing a `redirectTo` property with `name` and `params` values, the state router will begin transitioning to that state instead.
 The current destination will never become active, and will not show up in the browser history: